-- Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance. - Failure of the product if it is abused, misused, or used for other than the intended purpose or used commercially. - Damage caused after delivery.

-- Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance.
+- Service trips to your home to teach you how to use the product. - Improper installation. - Failure of the product if it is abused, misused, or used for other than the intended purpose or used commercially. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God. - Incidental or consequential damage to personal property caused by possible defects with this appliance.